afanimartin/give_now/assets/specs/spec.md

 - [x] show how many items have been added to cart
 - [x] update login screen design with primary color background
 - [x] user should be able to edit/delete items uploaded by them. add menu button on the appbar with delete/donate options if the user uploaded the item
-- [] checkout items from the cart
+- [x] checkout items from the cart
-- [] add buttons for deleting/donating item
+- [x] add buttons for deleting/donating item
+- [x] delete item uploaded by current user
+- []  donate item uploaded by current user
+- [] change valueColor of progress_loader to primaryColorDark
 - [] clean up codebase--check warnings
 - [] add unit tests for core logic
 - [] invite users for testing

 ## After MVP
 - [] add dark theme
+- [] remove item from cart when deleted by the owner
 - [] render progress loader when editing an item
 - [] only show floatingActionButton when item being edited is dirty
 - [] render appBar in a SingleChildScrollView widget